mikebald/SubServerExample/README.md

 ## I lost my items because of some bug, help!
 It's very upsetting to experience an issue that's keeping you from enjoying the game.
 Submit an issue here with all the details you can provide and we'll get to it as quickly as possible.
 In the meantime, why not work on a different project?
 We'll get you squared away, but that doesn't mean you should have to wait around until the issue is settled.

+## Is there a way to chat with other subserver players, or mods while there's technical difficulties?
+There's a channel on Espernet where you can go to chat with any available players or mods.
+The easiest way to get there is to go to https://www.esper.net/publicirc.php where you'll need to enter your nickname and under channels put #SubServer.
+From there you can chat all you'd like.
+Please be patient though as responses can be delayed.